phpmyadmin/phpmyadmin/faq.rst

 all your users.
 The development of this feature was kindly sponsored by NetCologne GmbH.
 This requires a properly setup MySQL user management and phpMyAdmin :abbr:`HTTP (HyperText Transfer Protocol)` or cookie authentication.

-See the install section on "Using :abbr:`HTTP (HyperText Transfer Protocol)` authentication".
+.. seealso:: :ref:`authentication_modes`

 .. _faq4_2: